isomerpages/moe-fernvalepri/_our-departments/Mathematics.md

 description: ""
 variant: tiptap
 ---
-<h3><strong>Learn Mathematics by Doing</strong></h3>
-<p>We believe in fostering a supportive and engaging learning environment
+<p>At our Mathematics Department, we believe in fostering a supportive and
-where students can truly enjoy and embrace learning.
+engaging learning environment where students can truly enjoy and embrace learning.
 That's why we emphasize experiential learning through activity-based lessons and learning trails.
 These opportunities help students grasp mathematical concepts, understand their connections, and see their real-world applications.</p>
 <p>Designed to motivate students both inside and outside the classroom, these
 experiences encourage them to apply their critical, adaptive and inventive thinking, collaborative, and problem-solving skills.
 Students are prompted